Skip to content

 Looking for a spooky Halloween staycation this year?
-England is host to its fair share of spooky stories and lots of horrifying horror novels have been inspired by its villages and castles.
+England hosts its fair share of spooky stories, and its villages and castles have inspired many horrifying horror novels.
 Read on to learn more about these classic horrors and their settings to find the perfect Halloween staycation spot.
 Want to learn more about Halloween?
 Check out our article on Samhain, the original celebration of Halloween.

 Bath – The Landlady by Roald Dahl & Frankenstein by Mary Shelley